The Hon Bernard Charnwut CHAN, GBM, GBS, JP

 Mr Jeremy YOUNG, Chit On

 Mr Jeremy YOUNG is District Councillor of the Central and Western District, the Peak Constituency.
-He was the Chairperson of Central and Western District Office of the Liberty Party between 2017 and 2018.
+He is the Chairperson of District Affairs Committee (HK Island) of the Liberty Party.
 Mr YOUNG actively participates in various public services, which includes serving as a member of The Outward Bound Trust of Hong Kong Limited, Hong Kong Professionals and Senior Executives Associations and The Hong Kong Institute of Directors respectively and a Scholarship Panel Member of Lee Hysan Foundation.
 Mr YOUNG previously was Executive Director at a global executive search firm.
 Prior to that, he was Political Assistant to Secretary for Education for the Hong Kong SAR Government.
 Mr YOUNG obtained a MA in Economics and Management from the University of Oxford and an MSc in Management from The London School of Economics and Political Science, The University of London.

 Commissioner for Heritage, The Government of the Hong Kong SAR or his representative